-REF RISK (IF - THEN) BACKGROUND - CAUSE/EFFECT ПКЕЦНООВ IMPACT INHERENT RISK RATING MITIGATION / CURRENT CONTROLS ПКЕСІНООБ IMPACT RESIDUAL RISK RATING FURTHER ACTION REQUIRED (INCLUDE TIMESCALES) RISK OWNER COMPLETION REVIEW DATE Risk No 6 Business Continuity Vulnerability: The Council is required to develop and implement robust Business Continuity Plans in line with the requirements of the Civil Contingencies Act.
+REF RISK (IF-THEN) BACKGROUND CAUSE-EFFECT Likelihood Impact Inherent Risk Rating MITIGATION/ CURRENT CONTROLS Likelihood Impact Residual Risk Rating FURTHER ACTION REQUIRED (INCLUDE TIMESCALES) RISK OWNER COMPLETION REVIEW DATE Risk No 6 Business Continuity Vulnerability: The Council is required to develop and implement robust Business Continuity Plans in line with the requirements of the Civil Contingencies Act.
 Following the reorganisation and negative outcomes from Internal Audit's review plans need to be updated and changes in responsibilities confirmed.
 Consequence: Services disrupted / Loss of service Possible loss of income Staff absence Hardship for some of the community Council criticised for not responding effectively Strain on/or lack of staff resources; Increased sickness absence due to Covid19 - staff availability to work Additional capacity needed for projects ICT restructure An Internal Audit of Business Continuity arrangements identified a number of weaknesses which were addressed through the BC project.
 An external consultant has been engaged to develop the strategy and provide coaching to staff to develop plans.
 This has largely been completed and an exercise to test was undertaken in Feb 2020.
 All departments now have their own departmental BC plans Corporate strategy now sits above all plans and has been tested.
 Currently, the organisation is continuing to deliver services to a high standard, working remotely, in new ways etc, however there are strains on project delivery and in some areas BAU due to staff absence, restructures, turnover.
 VERY HIGH MAJOR A1 Improvement of current business continuity (BC) management arrangement is currently in progress.
 Our organisational response to the current covid-19 emergency demonstrates a generally effective BCP with essential services / critical functions continuing.
 Next phase is to co-ordinate the review and updating of plans on an ongoing progressive program.
 Mitigation re staff resources: New recruitment process and careers page to attract new candidates.
-More efficient and less bureaucratic processes The category A, B, C list of staff availability has recently been reviewed ICT Portfolio Governance Group is established Flexible use of salary budget to plug short term gaps МЕДІЛМ MODERATE C2 Following the desktop exercise scenario in this year, and as a result of covid-19 emergency, Service Plan owners are tasked with reviewing their plans and amending and adjusting accordingly.
+More efficient and less bureaucratic processes The category A, B, C list of staff availability has recently been reviewed ICT Portfolio Governance Group is established Flexible use of salary budget to plug short term gaps MEDIUM MODERATE C2 Following the desktop exercise scenario in this year, and as a result of covid-19 emergency, Service Plan owners are tasked with reviewing their plans and amending and adjusting accordingly.
 The Corporate Plan will be reviewed by the Leadership Team by the end Sept 2021.
-Service Managers will review their BC Plans by end of September 2021 following the opening of the Civic Offices and our new WoW Senior managers to keep situation under regular review.
-Staffing issues is a standing item on fortnightly Wider Leadership Team Meeting Business Services Director Quarterly
+Service Managers will review their BC Plans by end of September 2021 following the opening of the Civic Offices and our new WoW An officer task and finish group will be formed, supporting managers to review service/team plans in light of the internal change.
+Externally a County wide BC Group has been formed of Essex Police and Emergency Planning Officers.
+A positive overlap of support is expected.
+Senior managers to keep situation under regular review.
+Staffing issues is a standing item on fortnightly Wider Leadership Team Meeting.
+Business Services Director Quarterly